ekernf01/ggrn/GGRN.md

 - GGRN cannot capture how PRESCIENT's optimal transport feature is fully, beautifully integrated: PRESCIENT selects $j$ given $i$ not by matching $X_i(T-\delta T)$ to $X_j(T)$, but rather by matching $F(X_i(T-\delta T))$ to $X_j(T)$.
 This requires jointly optimizing over both $F$ and the matching method's output.
 - GGRN lacks any description of proliferation and apoptosis.
 PRESCIENT includes features for modeling proliferation and apoptosis, which are essential to its performance.
 - GGRN does not describe any data preprocessing, rather assuming log normalized gene expression is given as input.
 - GGRN does not describe any motif analysis or chromatin data analysis; systematizing that domain would be a separate endeavor.
-CellOracle, SCENIC+, and Dictys include steps for data-driven pairing of enhancers with promoters.
+To highlight specific important features not included in GGRN: CellOracle, SCENIC+, and Dictys include steps for data-driven pairing of enhancers with promoters.
 ARMADA emphasizes promoter annotation, models of motif evolution, and motif positioning relative to the promoter.
 - GGRN cannot specify the details of foundation models pre-trained on large collections of transcriptome data; systematizing that domain would be a separate endeavor.
-- GGRN does not include acyclic penalties such as those used by DCD-FG and related methods.
+- GGRN does not describe acyclic penalties such as those used by DCD-FG and related methods.